-Superstition Mountains are within an hour drive from Scottsdale, Arizona.
+The Superstition Mountains are within an hour’s drive from Scottsdale, Arizona.
 Looking for things to do in Arizona?
-Road trip ideas should include Superstition Mountains for great hiking and taking nature pictures.
-If you like outdoor adventures, plan a trip to Superstitions, take your camera and you will replenish your photo gallery with wonderful landscape photography.
-The mountains have desert climate and there will be various desert plants to photograph as well.
+Road trip ideas should include the Superstition Mountains for great hiking and taking nature pictures.
+If you like outdoor adventures, plan a trip to Superstitions, grab your camera, and you will replenish your photo gallery with incredible landscape photography.
+The mountains have a desert climate, and there will be various desert plants to photograph as well.

 The mountains are extremely popular among nature enthusiasts and backpackers.
-There are many hiking trails with various degree of difficulty to suite amateur and experienced mountain climbers and hikers.
+There are many hiking trails with varying degrees of difficulty to suit amateur and experienced mountain climbers and hikers.
 The Wilderness area offers a grand view of the exciting landscape and diverse desert plants.
-The region is also home to a wide network of trails.
-The Apache Trail, an old Indian trail offers a great view of the rugged and scenic landscape.
+The region is also home to an extensive network of trails.
+The Apache Trail, an old Indian trail, offers a great view of the rugged and scenic landscape.
 One can even get a rare glimpse of bald eagles soaring through the Arizona sky.

 Photography tips for mountains landscape photography:

-1. Try to arrive at sunset or sunrise to get best light.
+1. Try to arrive at sunset or sunrise to get the best light.

-2. Set shutter speed to fully control of the depth of field.
+2. Set shutter speed to fully control the depth of field.

 3. Use tripod or support camera in low light situations and if you use bracketing modes for high dynamic range photos.

-4. Having wide angle lens will allow dramatic shots,
+4. Having a wide-angle lens will allow dramatic shots,

 5. Move around to get a different perspective of the subject of your nature photo.

-5. Use macro lens for pictures of delicate desert plants.
+5. Use a macro lens for pictures of delicate desert plants.